 We teased this entry above, in the number #7 most subscribed channel.
 And here he is again!
 Garmendia's original channel "HolaSoyGerman" ironically doesn't involve gaming.
 This channel is more focused on Garmendia selling his books, playing in his band, and activating campaigns with Greenpeace.
 Though his engagement on this original channel has slowed down in recent months (due to the rising popularity of his JuegaGerman channel), his accomplishments on both channels have earned him not one, but two Diamond Play buttons.
 He is the only YouTuber to hold this prestigious honor.

 Tyler Toney and his crew of Texas A&M alums have sought to impact the lives of trick-shot devotees everywhere.
 This endlessly entertaining channel started in 2009 with a sandwich, a camera, and 20 "I can do better than you" buckets.
 Since then, Dude Perfect has been inducing awe with their jaw-dropping trick shot skills and a message of faith.
 The dudes have said "Our ultimate goal is to glorify Jesus Christ in everything that we do.
 We want to use this platform for something much bigger than us."

 The group is comprised of twins Coby and Cory Cotton, Garrett Hilbert, Cody Jones Tyler Toney, and Bill Nye (not to be confused with the famous scientist of the same name).
-They regularly upload videos of "battles," where the individual members of Dude Perfect compete against one another in a good-natured games or contests usually featuring elements and creative spins on different sports with a unique set of rules.
-The collective also owns many Guinness World records, including this shot into a basket from a 533 foot tall skyscaper (see below)
+They regularly upload videos of "battles," where the individual members of Dude Perfect compete against one another in good-natured games or contests usually featuring elements and creative spins on different sports with a unique set of rules.
+The collective also owns many Guinness World records, including this shot into a basket from a 533-foot tall skyscraper (see below)